rezakj/scSeqR/README.md

 We hope to have an official release with stable functions and complete documentation in August!

+For citation pleae use this link: https://github.com/rezakj/scSeqR Our manuscript is in preparation.

 ### Single Cell Sequencing R package (scSeqR)

 <p align="center">